AntoniosIosifidis99/dcas-atlas-sync/INTEGRATION.md

   Control-plane emulator (delay, budget) and update selection policies used in the paper.

 - `src/dcas/atlas.py`
-  Clean-room implementation of semantic atlas extraction + aggregation utilities.
+  Our implementation of semantic atlas extraction + aggregation utilities.

 - `src/dcas/curriculum.py`
-  Clean-room implementation of curriculum gating + decision mismatch helpers.
+  Our implementation of curriculum gating + decision mismatch helpers.

 - `scripts/run_grid_dB.sh`
   Example experiment runner used on a server.